farshi/farshi.github.io/source/_posts/2015-04-16-sublime-text-as-a-default-editor-for-git-and-others.markdown

 comments: true
 categories: Sublime Text , Git , Terminal , Mac OSx,
 ---
-If you want to set sublime as a editor for git and other programs on your mac, depends on what is your bash you should edit  ~/.bash_profile or ~/.bashrc or ~/.zshrc and put these lines on it:
+If you want to set sublime as the main editor for git and other programs on your mac, depends on what you bash you use you should edit  ~/.bash_profile or ~/.bashrc or ~/.zshrc and put these lines on it:

 ```
 export VISUAL='subl -w'